cavanes1/ColTools/README.md

 # ColTools
-This is a set of codes that can be used with COLUMBUS.
+This is a set of codes that can be used with [COLUMBUS](https://columbus-program-system.gitlab.io/columbus/).

-### COLUMBUS JCL file
+### JCL file

 ```bash
 #!/bin/bash